DewpointSolutions/github-apps/src/loom-url-expander/README.md

 _NOTE: public repositories get upgraded to Premium automatically_

-- ...everthing in the Free plan, plus:
+- ...Everthing in the Free plan, plus:
-- expend unlimited Loom URLs at once
+- Expand unlimited Loom URLs at once
-- configuration options
+- Configuration options
+- Premium email support
+- Supports future development!

 And of course, future development and maintenence is funded by paid subscribers!